Is a Ketogenic Diet Safe for Diabetics?

 Taking periodic measurements of markers such as fasting blood glucose, oral glucose tolerance, fasting insulin, LDH, C Reactive Protein, and Hg A1C are imperative for long-term success.

-Similar tests run through your primary care physician often do not cover the full range of markers that are found in a functional thyroid panel.
+Similar tests run through your primary care physician often do not cover the full range of markers that are found in a functional thyroid and full blood panel.
 The added benefit of seeing the full range of thyroid markers (T4, T3, T3 Uptake, Free T4, Free T3, Reverse T3, TSH, TPO, TBG) is that these markers are strong indicators of metabolic health that regulate your blood sugar balance and fat burning potential.

 A properly planned ketogenic diet is a safe and effective strategy for diabetics.
 It is superior to many other dietary strategies for improving blood sugar balance, improving insulin sensitivity, and reducing the risk of diabetes-related side effects such as peripheral neuropathy, memory impairment, and vision problems.